NorMenMe/react-quiz/README.md

   - check the solution, if more solutions, show all the other
     - read Leon about input data
     - achieve:
-        - according to the scope of each question
+        - get the solution scope according to the scope of each question => receive state question number to be passed as the index for the array of array of the solutions

-        - if the index is equal of one of the item in the scope solution array
+        - if the index is equal of one of the item in the scope solution array => compare the index through all the items; iterate, each current item compared through all the solutions items;

   - @css the number is not centered

       - too long ? move it to another module